Bertie Ahern: Public image

 Ahern's presentational style has been described as Bertiespeak.

 "It is not correct, and if I said so, I was not correct – I cannot recall if I said it, but I did not say, or if I did, I did not mean to say it – that these issues could not be dealt with until the end of the Mahon Tribunal."
 In 2004, Joe Higgins described Ahern's response to questions as "like playing handball against a hay stack.
 You hear a dull thud but the ball never comes back to you."
 Ahern features as one of the main characters portrayed in spoof radio comic strips Gift Grub and Nob Nation.
 The fortnightly magazine The Phoenix featured "De Diary of a Nortsoide Taoiseach", a satirical column written from Ahern's point of view in a phonetic transliteration of his broad north Dublin accent.
-His idiosyncratic delivery made Ahern a doyen of satirists and impersonators, from Dermot Morgan (in the 90's) to Mario Rosenstock (RTÉ 2 TV, 2012).
+His idiosyncratic delivery made Ahern a doyen of satirists and impersonators, from Dermot Morgan (in the 90s) to Mario Rosenstock (RTÉ 2 TV, 2012).
 Ahern was satirised in a spoof publication Bertie's little book of ethics.

 In October 2010, he and some other News of the World columnists appeared in a TV advertisement for the newspaper where they were seen sitting inside kitchen fittings.
-In his section of the advertisement he was seen sitting inside a kitchen cupboard, with tea and gingernut biscuits.
+In his section of the advertisement, he was seen sitting inside a kitchen cupboard, with tea and gingernut biscuits.
 Opposition parties described the skit as "terrible" for the country.
 Miriam Lord of The Irish Times described him in this incarnation as "looking and sounding like Drumcondra's answer to Rodney Dangerfield", while Lise Hand of the Irish Independent commented that he was "surrounded by vegetables, ginger nuts and the disintegrated remnants of the dignity of his former office".
 When asked for an explanation by the Sunday World, Ahern replied that it was "just a bit of craic" and that "you [journalists] get paid more [than columnists]".